Driving Tests and Driving Lessons to restart after Coronavirus

 Car driving tests will restart in England on Wednesday 22 July 2020 and Driving lessons can resume in England from 4 July 2020 with new social distancing and safety precautions in place.

-Driving lessons, theory tests and driving tests are still suspended in Scotland and Wales, in line with guidance from the devolved administrations.
+Driving lessons and driving tests are still suspended in Scotland and Wales, in line with guidance from the devolved administrations.

 Driving lessons and tests have been suspended since March 2020.
 However, there have been exceptions, with some key workers being offered both lessons and the opportunity to apply to the DVSA for an emergency test.